emattei/observable-genomic-platform-viz/README.md

-# Hello Framework
+# One Base at the time

+This interactive animation illustrates the total number of bases sequenced by the Broad Genomics Platform across the years.
+Each bar is a different run type and the colors represent the different instrument models.
+Number of bases for each run type is expressed in Terabases!

+I wanted to learn a bit how to used D3.js for interactive plot and took this as an opportunity.

 This is an [Observable Framework](https://observablehq.com/framework/) app.

 To install the required dependencies, run:

 ```
 npm install